Quick Cooking Barley vs Pearl Barley: What’s The Difference?

 Pearl barley is a type of whole grain barley that has been hulled removed from the outer husk and polished the bran and germ removed.
 It is available in several forms, including pearled, quick-cooking, and medium-grain.
 Pearl barley is used in soups, stews, casseroles, salads, pilafs, and desserts.

 Pearl barley is a good source of fiber and protein.
 It contains about 6 grams of dietary fiber per cup cooked, compared to 3 grams of dietary fiber per 1/2 cup cooked white rice.
-One cup of pearl barley provides about 30 p
+One cup of pearl barley provides about 30 percent of daily fiber needs.

 Pearl barley cooks faster than other types of barley.
 In fact, it takes only 20 minutes to cook 1 cup of pearl barley.
 This makes it ideal for busy families who prefer fast meals.